ws111994/Guide-to-Notion/docs/task2.md

 <img width="1517" alt="Screen Shot 2022-04-05 at 10 52 40 PM" src="https://user-images.githubusercontent.com/90341253/161904913-182bf5c4-7bbe-41a1-956c-291d14902bce.png">

-This is an image of your starting page on Notoin.
-(It might look different depending on what you already have on your local machine, but the location of the '+ New page' will be at the same place.)
+This is an image of your starting page on Notoin.<br> **It might look different depending on what you already have on your local machine, but the location of the '+ New page' will be at the same place.**

 Now lets give this new page a name.
 If you want to distingush this task board from other notes, you can assign an icon to it.